 LeMarchant Place is located in a central part of the Studley campus.
-It is a short walk away from many academic buildings ad well as the Killam Library and the Dalplex.
+It is a short walk away from many academic buildings as well as the Killam Library and the Dalplex.
 So if you wish to work out your brain or your body, facilities to do either are never too far away.
 A full communal kitchen is available on every floor, making meal plans not mandatory at this location.
 The bottom two floors of LeMarchant Place accommodate several student services.
-These include the international centre and the student health and wellness centre.
+These include the international center and the student health and wellness center.
 This might make LeMarchant a busy place during operating hours so consider this when making your decision.

 - Risley Hall